nicolamarella/commonroad-warmup/README.md

 # Common Road "warmup" task

 ### Specifications
-the idea is that we want to implement a simple python script to load a Common Road scenario and later on use that same script from a C++ program which will pass some variables (i.e. position, velicity, etc) to create or update an object in the scenario and get the state of an arbitrary object.
+the idea is that we want to implement a simple python script to load a Common Road scenario and later on use that same script from a C++ program which will pass some variables (i.e. position, velocity, etc) to create or update an object in the scenario and get the state of an arbitrary object.
 Basically:
 1. Make python work with CommonRoad_io library to load a scenario
 2. Call that script with the right parameters and read output from C++